Menu Close

 What Needs to Change

 Just like my own Bible study, our Bible reading was a little haphazard this year.
 We did go through much of Psalms and Proverbs but it was in a “pick a Psalm, any Psalm” kind of way.
-Moving forward I want to work through Bible books in a more systematic way with them.
+Moving forward I want to work through Bible books in a more systematic way with my kids.

 Subscribe today to receive new posts via email!